Tidal deformations of slowly spinning isolated horizons: Field vs surficial Love numbers

 While these are similar to the $h_l^\prime$ (e.g. both decay rapidly with increasing $l$), they are not identical:

-It is not surprising that the two results differ.
-In this work, $\widehat{\Psi}_2$ serves a double role: at the horizon it provides the distortion of the horizon geometry, while asymptotically it yields the external tidal potential.
-A deeper comparison between the two approaches is left to future work.
+It is not surprising that the two results differ, and in fact the difference can be understood just as a different scaling of the potential and scalar curvature components with $l$.
+In this work, $\widehat{\Psi}_2$ serves a double role: at the horizon, it provides the distortion of the horizon geometry, while asymptotically it yields the external tidal potential.
+We have accordingly used it to define surficial Love numbers.

+On the other hand, Refs.~\cite{Damour:2009va,Landry:2014jka} use the external potential at the location of the world-line (in the absence of the black hole) instead of the asymptotic form of $\widehat{\Psi}_2$.
+Note that in our case, we can obtain the external potential also by taking the limit of a vanishingly small black hole, i.e. $c\rightarrow 0$, for fixed $r$~\footnote{ By using this convention for the external field we would naturally recover the usual definition of shape Love number $h_l$.}.
+Once again, this will select the $n=l-2$ term in Eq.~\eqref{eq:psi2hat-asymptotic} as the dominant one.
+Moreover, Refs.~\cite{Damour:2009va,Landry:2014jka} also use different conventions.
+They take the external potential to be of the form

+where $f_l$ is an angular function (ignoring constant $l$-independent terms).
+On the other hand, the perturbation of the scalar curvature at the horizon is taken to be of the form

+We thus find different $l$-dependent factors in these expansions compared to our results, and this also affects the definition of the Love numbers.
+It is easy to verify that this accounts for the differences in the Love number definitions and that we recover the results given in \cite{Damour:2009va,Landry:2014jka} for $h_l$ if we were to use these redefinitions.

 As we have mentioned earlier, the field multipole moments are believed to be important for the gravitational wave signal and have thus justifiably attracted greater attention.
 We have also argued above that the systematic uncertainties in these should be negligible for current gravitational wave observations.
 Nonetheless, loud events in the next-generation detectors, where precision tests of general relativity will be especially interesting, these uncertainties might need to be taken into account.
 Nevertheless, can we make a case for the relevance of the surficial Love numbers?
 Here we note that it is in fact now common in numerical relativity to calculate black hole masses and spins from surface measurements at horizons following Eqs.~\eqref{eq:J-ih} and \eqref{eq:mass-ih} (see e.g. \cite{Dreyer:2002mx}).
 These turn out to be reliable even in dynamical situations close to the merger.
 If one were to study tidal deformabilities in numerical simulations, it would be difficult in practice to work in the mass-centered coordinate system, which is assumed in all of the current analytical work.
 On the other hand, surface deformations of horizons and the surficial multipole moments are much easier to compute in these simulations \cite{Prasad:2021dfr}.
 Since the multipole moments determine the near horizon metric as we have seen here, it is plausible that they could appear in the gravitational waveform as well, though it is not yet clear how.
 For the purposes of both high-precision gravitational wave astronomy and numerical studies, it would therefore be of interest to explore if the surficial Love numbers can be measured directly from gravitational wave signals.